Cosmicoppai/LiSA/CONTRIBUTING.md

     pip install -r ./requirements.txt
     ```

-4. Run backend as a separate process `(only if your making changes in backend directory)`
+4. Run backend as a separate process `(if you are making changes in the backend directory)`.
     ```bash
     python backend/LiSA.py
     ```